The Workwell Model

 Leadership

-UK PLC has made huge strides in raising mental health awareness, but this is not translating into mainstream improvements.
+UK PLC has made considerable strides in raising mental health awareness, but this is not translating into mainstream improvements.

 We need to tackle the systemic root causes of poor mental health by leaders owning the creation of good work that enhances wellbeing, and improves productivity.